CSC207-UofT/course-project-sports-agents/phase2/design_document.md

 ## Testing
 Most components of our program has been tested.
 All concrete player classes have tests.
 All concrete children of `PlayerStatManager`, `PlayerStatComparer`, and `PlayerStatPredictor` classes have tests.
-However, we were not able to write tests for some methods in the `GetList` class.
-For example, the `GetList` class can return all players in all sports.
-We did not write a test for the method that does this because the list of players returned is far too long.
+Most use case classes and entity classes have tests.
+However, `PlayerStatManagerFacade`, `PlayerStatComparerFacade`, `PlayerStatPredictor`, and `TeamStatManagerFacade` have not been tested.
+The facade classes accept an argument, and pass that argument to the approriate sport's use case class, which have all been tested.

 ## Refactoring
 Following Phase 0, we extensively refactored code to reduce duplicate code.